Codo – OSCP Proving Grounds

 And it worked.
 Logged straight in.

-Sidebar: Why 403 = A Lead
+Sidebar: Why 403 is a Lead

-0x2 Exploitation: File Upload → Reverse Shell
+0x02 File Upload and Reverse Shell

 Reverse Shell Prep